XF3Z/Xiaofan-portfolio/final-project-part-one.md

 International Collaboration and Policy Advocacy:
 Collaboration among countries, along with stringent enforcement of existing wildlife protection laws, is imperative.
 International cooperation can combat transnational wildlife crime networks and reduce the demand for ivory through advocacy, education, and diplomatic efforts.

-> A project structure that outlines the major elements of your story.
-Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve.
-Make sure the outline is detailed enough that we can see how you anticipate your story unfolding.
-You can incorporate your Story Arc from the in-class exercise along with your user stories and one sentence summary to make the topic even more clear.

-Text here...

 ## Initial sketches

 ![192345](https://github.com/XF3Z/Xiaofan-portfolio/assets/149110736/1e389f17-dfd7-4270-94e9-a96092f91226)